DaviDevMod/focus-trap/packages/focus-trap/README.md

 This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe about the reliability of the edge case logic.

-The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and _focus-trap_ aims to be as simple and lightweight as possible.
+The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and _@davidevmod/focus-trap_ aims to be as simple and lightweight as possible.

 Also much obliged to the whole [focus-trap](https://github.com/focus-trap) project in general, which has been a huge point of reference.